rbharadwaj9/job-finder/README.md

-# Job Finder
+# The "Jobs" Finder
-Ever found a company you like but aren't able to find the jobs page?
+Ever found a company you like but aren't able to find the "jobs" page?
 This project does just that!
 Supply a URL and this script will crawl through all possible pages and look for career-related keywords and give you information about where to look for opportunities.

 ## Usage